Regulation or blanket bans? The answer is clear

 In recent cases where Indian states have attempted to introduce blanket bans on gambling, the primary reason for the harsh idea has stemmed from stories of desi people who have met awful faiths at the strong hands of gambling addiction.

-Stories of everything from children committing suicide to husbands using their wives as collateral when gambling gain immense traction across desi news, with local and national governments hoping that banning all sorts of gambling will put an end to these tragedies for good.
+Stories of everything from children committing suicide to husbands using their wives as collateral when gambling gain immense traction across desi news.
+And local and national governments hoping that banning all sorts of gambling will put an end to these tragedies for good.

 Experience tells us they aren’t